samuelgr/Xidi/README.md

 <h2 id="forusers-whattoexpectinagame">What to Expect in a Game</h2>

-XInput natively identifies controllers by player number rather than by specific controller device (i.e. player 1, player 2, and so on), and Xidi therefore does the same thing.
-The system determines the assignment of controller device to player automatically; Xidi cannot control this.
-However, some controllers such as the Xbox 360 controller indicate the assigned player number directly on the controller itself, so it is easy to determine which controller is assigned to which player number.
+XInput identifies controllers by player number rather than by specific controller device (i.e. player 1, player 2, and so on), and Xidi therefore does the same thing.
+The system determines the assignment of controller device to player automatically, and these assignments may change as controller devices are plugged into and unplugged from the system.
+Some controllers such as the Xbox 360 controller indicate the assigned player number directly on the device, so it is easy to determine which controller is assigned to which player number.

-This is very different from the way controller identification is handled in DirectInput and WinMM, which both allow games to specify an individual controller device.
-The way in which this difference manifests itself in an actual game depends on whether or not the game allows configuration of which controller device it should use.

-If a game does not allow a specific controller device to be selected, typically it just binds to the first controller it sees in the system.
-In most circumstances, this will be the XInput controller for player 1, so this is the controller that should automatically start working.
-However, there are [some caveats](#forusers-questionsandanswers-q5) to this general rule.

-If a game does allow a specific controller device to be selected, there are a few noteworthy differences as to how Xidi presents controllers to the game, which in turn affect the visible configuration settings.
-Xidi hides all DirectInput devices that support XInput and instead presents virtual devices mapped to XInput player numbers.
-Thus, if the game is configured to use a controller named "Xidi: Player 1" then it will use the XInput controller assigned to player 1, and the same is correspondingly true of the other virtual devices.
+If a game does not allow a specific controller device to be set during configuration, then generally whichever controller is assigned to player 1 would automatically start working in the game.
+Games that support multiple controllers would additionally work with other controllers in ascending player number order.
+On the other hand, if a game supports explicit specification of a controller device, then Xidi-supplied controllers with names similar to "Xidi: Player 1" will be visible during the configuration process.
+Each such controller maps to the XInput controller of the shown player number.
+These Xidi-supplied controllers would need to be selected during configuration in order for the corresponding XInput controllers to be used in the game.

-To better understand this behavior, consider an example of a system to which two Xbox 360 controllers are attached.
-Without Xidi, the game configuration application would list "Controller (XBOX 360 For Windows)" for one of the controllers and a second "Controller (XBOX 360 For Windows)" for the other.
-With Xidi, the game would not list either of these and would instead list "Xidi: Player 1", "Xidi: Player 2", and so on, up to the maximum number of controllers supported by XInput.
-Xidi presents the maximum possible number of virtual devices irrespective of the physical presence or absence of controllers assigned to those player numbers.

 <h2 id="forusers-configuringxidi">Configuring Xidi</h2>

 Xidi is designed to require minimal, if any, configuration.
 Defaults were carefully selected to maximize the probability of compatibility.
-Nevertheless, it can be configured by placing a text file called `Xidi.ini` into the same directory as the game executable.
+Nevertheless, it can be configured by placing a text file named `Xidi.ini` into the same directory as the game executable.
 This file is optional; if not present, Xidi simply uses its default settings.

 An example configuration file is shown below, containing default values for all available settings.
 The remainder of this subsection describes each setting and what can be supplied as a value.